TJU-DRL-LAB/AI-Optimizer/README.md

 * **MAPTF** addresses the **Sample-inefficiency problem** in deep MARL by proposing a Multi-Agent Policy Transfer Framework (MAPTF).

 * **KTM-DRL(reproduced)** : A Knowledge Transfer based Multi-task Deep Reinforcement Learning framework (KTM-DRL) for continuous control.
-We reproduce the results in the MuJoCo continuous control task suite, more details can be find [here].
+We reproduce the results in the MuJoCo continuous control task suite, more details can be find [here](https://github.com/TJU-DRL-LAB/transfer-and-multi-task-reinforcement-learning/tree/main/Single-agent%20Multi-task%20RL/KTM-DRL).

 See more [here](https://github.com/TJU-DRL-LAB/transfer-and-multi-task-reinforcement-learning).